cocept/cocept/blog/_posts/2016-05-25-seo-for-managers.markdown

 title: SEO For Managers
 excerpt: Search Engine Optimisation for Managers.
 None of the low level nitty gritty, just a high level summary document of what it means to SEO, and how to manage people who do it.
 category: digital-marketing
+tasks:
+  - {key: code, name: Make sure your websites code is error free and fast}
+  - {key: semantic, name: Use the latest Semantic Markup for your content}
+  - {key: tags, name: Make sure you use the required descriptive HTML tags}
+  - {key: microdata, name: Sprinkle Microdata goodness among your pages}
 ---

 ## What Is SEO?